tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 {{-rats-arch}}, and those in {{-rats-kat}}.

-"Remote attestation evidence" is more succintly referred to as "evidence", and "remote attestation results" is more succintly referred to as "results" throughout this document.
-"Remote attestation credentials", or "credentials", is used to refer to both evidence and results, when no distinction needs to be made between them.
+"Remote attestation evidence" is more succintly referred to as "evidence", and "remote attestation results" is more succintly referred to as "attestation results" throughout this document.
+"Remote attestation credentials", or "attestation credentials", is used to refer to both attestation evidence and attestation results, when no distinction needs to be made between them.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this